phillipadsmith/2014.phillipadsmith.com/_posts/2014-04-23-live-work-middle-east.md

 - frontpage
 ---

 When my partner, Tania, said "I'm booked for a one-week assignment in Israel, it would be great if you could join me," I reminded her of my commitment to try to fly less by spending [at least four-weeks wherever I land](http://phillipadsmith.com/2013/10/when-i-fly-i-try-to-stay-put-for-a-while-it-works.html).
-Unfazed as always, she called and rearranged her return flight from Tel Aviv, and we started making plans to leave Mexico and live and work from the Middle East for a month.
+Unfazed as always, she called and rearranged her return flight from Tel Aviv, and we started making plans to leave Mexico and to live and work from the Middle East for a month.
 {: .lead}

 I find it challenging to write about living and working remotely without feeling a small bit like one of those people trying to sell a [4-hour work week](http://www.amazon.com/gp/product/B002WE46UW/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002WE46UW&linkCode=as2&tag=phillipadsmit-20)-esq nomadic lifestyle that "anyone" can have.
 I don't believe it's possible for everyone; in fact, it's probably unlikely if a person is  socially or economically disadvantaged in any number of the typical ways.
 That said, if your advantages in life make it possible for you to consider, I highly recommend it **right now** for a few reasons: